kevburnsjr/go-prod-info-log-bench/README.md

 # Go Prod Info Log Bench

+tl;dr - **Avoid info logging WithFields in the hot path of performance sensitive applications.**

 This repository contains tests to illustrate the performance costs of INFO and DEBUG logs in environments where the log level is set to WARN.